This project is awesomely sponsored by RYOBI! Affiliate links below.

 Let me know how you like your vertical wall planter.
 I’m only finished making one at the moment, but I have every intention of making several of varying shapes and sizes to create a full garden wall!
 Won’t that be amazing?

-*Special thanks to my peeps at RYOBI!
+*Special thanks to RYOBI!
 They are an amazing sponsor to work with and I adore their tools (serious love affair here)!
 I have been provided compensation and/or product for this project/post, however all ideas, plans, projects, and opinions are my own.